Live-in Kitchen/Breakfast Room | Large Conservatory | Sitting Room | Family Room | Shower Room/Wc

 The Property: This attractive, stone, semi-detached house is set at the end of a farm track, beyond the village, on the edge of the Lilford Estate.
 The cottage enjoys a high level of privacy and over-looks its beautiful formal garden to the paddock and beyond to Lilford Hall and the Nene Valley.
 Formerly the cottage for the game-keeper to the Lilford Estate and thought to date from around 1850, the cottage displays many features of the period, including beamed ceilings and open fireplaces.
 Further indications of its former use include the stone kennels, stables, (part of which has been converted into a substantial annex) and most beautiful Grade II listed hexagonal Victorian game larder with a domed brick ceiling.

-The house is approached via a gravelled drive with a yard for parking, set adjacent to the former brick built stables.
-These have now been converted into a substantial single storey annex, the accommodation of which comprises; sitting room, double bedroom, bathroom and fitted galley kitchen.
-Attached to the annex is the dog kennel.
+The house is approached via a gravelled drive with a yard for parking, set adjacent to the former stone built stables, with limited work there could be three loose boxes and a tack room.
+Attached is the dog kennel.
 A gated drive runs down beside the garden to a further yard with a triple bay cart shed providing garaging and storage.
 The house has a beautiful, heavy oak-framed pergola providing a sheltered seating area adjacent to the kitchen.
 A terrace is set beyond the garden room.
 A symmetrical box hedged garden with pathways lead under the rose arches to the extensive west facing lawn.
 The game larder is set to one side.
 This provides useful storage at present, but could make a lovely garden room or folly.
 Across the lawn is a productive orchard area, with plum and apple trees.
 The paddock is set beyond the garden.
 It has vehicle access from the side drive, past the cart shed.
 There are two timber stables.
 There are exceptional views of Lilford Hall and the Nene valley from both the garden and paddock.

 Services: Mains electricity and water are connected.
 Drainage is private and heating is oil fired.